 This guide explains how to create a plugin installer for Rhino for Windows.

 Creating a plugin installer is very easy.
 You simply add your compiled plugin to a zip archive and change the extension from .zip to .rhi.
 Once this is done, you can double-click the archive and the Rhino Installer Engine will begin to install your plugin.
 That’s all there is to it!

-Imagine you have a more complex plugin and want to support multiple versions of Rhino.
+Imagine you have a plugin and want to support multiple versions of Rhino.
 For example, you want to:

-- Install an older version of the plugin for Rhino 4.0
+- Install the latest version of the plugin for Rhino WIP

-- Install a new version of the plugin for 32-bit Rhino 5
+- Install an older version of the plugin for 64-bit Rhino 5

-- Install another version of the plugin for 64-bit Rhino 5
+- Install yet another version of the plugin for 32-bit Rhino 5

 - Include a custom toolbar file (e.g. MyToolbar.rui)

-Create a “Installer Image” folder (In this example, the folder is the name of the product: Marmoset.)
+Create an “installer image” folder.
+In this example, the folder is the name of the product – Marmoset.
 This folder will contain only the files you want to install on the user’s system.

 - Copy the appropriate files into the folders.
 Note that all three versions of the plugin can have the same name, so long as they are in different folders.

 - Add all the files inside the “installer image” folder to a new ZIP1 archive

 - Change the extension from .zip to .rhi